thatsmanmeet/Tasky/README.md

-## ⚠️ Development Status
-As of Aug 18, 2024, Tasky is being no longer officially maintained.
-However this project may **(not sure)** receive one or more update to just fix some small issues.
-Thanks for your support to this project!

 ![Banner](./images/banner.png)
 # Tasky
 Tasky is a highly intuitive and easy-to-use todo list application designed for those who seek a powerful yet minimalistic way to manage their daily tasks.